davidpal3c/EchoVerse_language_recognition_app/README.md

 ﻿# EchoVerse

 Overview
 EchoVerse is a multifaceted platform designed to enhance communication and learning experiences through advanced speech-to-text and text-to-speech technologies, coupled with robust user authentication mechanisms and a rich dictionary service.
-Built with Django, it offers the integration of various functionalities aimed at making digital interactions more intuitive and accessible.
+Built with Django, it offers seamless integration of various functionalities aimed at making digital interactions more intuitive and accessible.

 # Features